Super Automorphic Forms on the Super Upper Half Plane: Abstract

 \section{Abstract}

 Let $H^{|r}$ denote the upper half plane $H$ with $r$ additional odd (anticommuting) coordinates.
 It admits a transitive super action of a certain super Lie group $\G$ .
-First we define the spaces of super automorphic and cusp forms on $H^{|r}$ for an ordinary lattice of $\G$ and give an asymptotic formula for their dimensions for high weight.
+First we define the spaces of super automorphic and cusp forms on $H^{|r}$ for an ordinary lattice $\Gamma$ of $\G$ , give an asymptotic formula for their dimensions for high weight and show how to embed $\Gamma \backslash H^{|r}$ into the super projective space with the help of super automorphic forms.
 For involving also the odd directions of $\G$ we introduce local super deformation of lattices in $\G$ and show that for high weight the spaces of super automorphic and cusp forms are stable under such local super deformations.